 As office environments, we are implementing measures such as appropriately controlling the percentage of employees in the office, having seat layouts which take social distancing into account, making alcohol-based disinfectant available, and managing records of where people sit in non-fixed seating, in order to provide workplace environments where employees can work safely and with peace of mind.

-Occupational Accident Occurrences (Fujitsu and group companies in Japan)
+Occupational Accident Occurrences (Fujitsu and Group companies)

 ISO45001-Certified Group Companies

 Fujitsu Australia Limited

 Fujitsu Services Ltd

 Fujitsu Services GmbH